whoisasey/rocket/README.md

 Any code marked with `//` is a developer note

 To build on the app, I would want to add a NoSQL database like MongoDB, so data can be persisted and scalable.
-This would also include building out Mongoose Schemas for adding data
+This would also include building out Mongoose Schemas and Routes for adding data